“inventive, richly melodic” (New York Times)

 Abbie’s music is published by Graphite Publishing, Hal Leonard, Kjos, in G. Schirmer’s Dale Warland Series, and by her own venture, Abbie Betinis Music Co, which she founded in 2006 to distribute her sheet music internationally straight from her studio in Saint Paul.
 A strong proponent of small business and cooperative models, she is co-founder of the Independent Music Publishers Cooperative and was voted in as its president in 2012.
 Through her cross-marketing campaigns with these seven other small publishers, Abbie’s music was performed last year in 14 countries on five continents, totaling nearly 400 performances.

-Abbie lives in Saint Paul, Minnesota, where she is Adjunct Professor of Composition at Concordia University, Composer-in-Residence for The Schubert Club, and the newest member of the doo-wop quartet The Fairlanes, where she sings high tenor.
+A three-time cancer survivor, Abbie lives in Saint Paul, Minnesota, where she is Adjunct Professor of Composition at Concordia University, Composer-in-Residence for The Schubert Club, and the newest member of the doo-wop quartet The Fairlanes, where she sings high tenor.

 Mini Bio: (75 words)

 Composer Abbie Betinis (b.1980) writes music called “inventive, richly melodic” (The New York Times) and “superb… whirling, soaring” (Tacoma News Tribune).
 A recent McKnight Artist Fellow, and listed in NPR Music’s “100 Composers Under Forty,” she has written over 50 commissioned pieces and has been composer-in-residence with The Schubert Club, The Rose Ensemble and The Singers–Minnesota Choral Artists.
 She lives in Minnesota, where she is adjunct professor of composition at Concordia University-St Paul.